khalid-hussain/shaheen/chap21.md

 the treaty then expecting anything from the army and the people will be in vain.
 I pray to God that He guides you in making the decision."

-A Berber chief stood up and said, "Moosa Bin Abi Ghassan knows that we have supported him in war despite being in the most pessimistic of times but now the circumstances are such that drawing a veil over them would be in vain.
+A Berber chief stood up and said, "Musa Bin Abi Ghassan knows that we have supported him in war despite being in the most pessimistic of times but now the circumstances are such that drawing a veil over them would be in vain.
 Ultimately there would be two outcomes of the war.
 Total victory or total